If you receive a paycheck from the University of Michigan and have a concern related to your work here, we will help you find appropriate:

 Please be sure to let Mediation Services know how you would like to be contacted, and whether or not it is okay to leave a message on an answering machine/voicemail, if applicable.

 Once you decide you would like to use mediation, you may invite the other party to mediate.
 We will be glad to confidentially talk to the other party by phone or in person about mediation services.
 If all parties agree to mediate, we will schedule the mediation for a time that is convenient for everyone.
 The mediator will speak with each of the parties by phone or in person before the day of the mediation.
-The mediator will also give each party the Agreement to Mediate and review it with them to be sure everyone understands and agrees to it.
+The mediator will also give each party an agreement to mediate and review it with them to be sure everyone understands and agrees to it.

 Before deciding to seek mediation, you may wish to undertake a consultation.
 A consultation is a confidential conversation, either by phone or in person, between a staff or faculty member and a mediator/consultant about how to handle a work-related concern.